Vaucluse: Departmental Council

 Following the 2021 departmental election, Dominique Santoni of The Republicans was elected President of the Departmental Council.
 She succeeded Maurice Chabert, who had held the office since 2015.

 The Departmental Council of Vaucluse has 34 seats.
 The Left Front (FG) currently has 2 seats, the Socialist Party (PS) has 7, Europe Ecology – The Greens (EELV) has 3, the miscellaneous right (DVD) has 2, The Republicans (LR) have 10, the National Rally has 6 and a local party, the Ligue du Sud (LS), has 4.

 Members of the National Assembly

+2022 legislative election

+In the 2022 legislative election, Vaucluse elected the following representatives to the National Assembly:

+2017 legislative election

 During the 2017 legislative election, Vaucluse elected the following representatives to the National Assembly: